Lajesh/ChecklistApp/README.md

-# NewYork Times Android Application in Kotlin
+# TODO Android Application in Kotlin

 # Highlights

 1. MVVM Architectural pattern
 2. Kotlin
-3. Unit test demonstration using JUnit, Mockito and PowerMockito
-4. Static code analysis report using Sonarqube
-5. Gradle scripts for running sonarqube static code analysis, code coverage, etc.
-6. More than 80% coverage for business logic
+3. Firebase authentication
+4. Firebase realtime database
+5. Offline storage

 The application has been designed using **Android Architecture components** and **Data Binding**